MIL-STD-810H Test Plan Development

 • Equipment’s modes and the durations to exposures could only be identified with clearly specifying the mission profile for the equipment.

-Your equipment, for example, could be a device that must demonstrate the fire resistance.
+Your equipment, for example, could be a device that must demonstrate fire resistance.
 In that case, it is important to understand the aircraft fire zones and applicable procedures.
-For this, we not only review the test standard but also FAA/EASA documents to fully understand the described requirements and specs to develop a test case and procedure.
+For this, we review the test standard and FAA/EASA documents to fully understand the described requirements and specs and develop a test case and procedure.

 Risk analysis is another consideration.

-• The results are not aloways pass or fail.
-We perform risk analysis to demonstrate and if the result is negligable recommend alternate methods to pass.
-For items do not pass the tests, we recommend design changes based on similar equipment tests or results.
+• The results are not always pass or fail.
+We perform risk analysis to demonstrate, and if the result is negligible, we recommend alternate methods to pass.
+For items that do not pass the tests, we recommend design changes based on similar equipment tests or results.

 Additional Links for More Reading: